 .

 When you encrypt a PDF file with a password and attempt to open it, you must provide the password before you can view its contents.
 This protection extends to reading from the PDF in a Python program.
-Next, let’s see how to decrypt PDF files with PyPDF2
+Next, it’s time for you to learn how to decrypt PDF files with pypdf

 .